Chart Color Schemes

 Educational achievement in Newington places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Newington is notably high.
-Among residents aged 15 and above, 52.2% hold university qualifications, surpassing the Australian average of 30.4% and the NSW average of 32.2%.
-Bachelor degrees are the most common at 33.8%, followed by postgraduate qualifications (15.6%) and graduate diplomas (2.8%).
-Vocational pathways account for 20.3% of qualifications, with advanced diplomas making up 10.6% and certificates 9.7%.
+In Newington, the percentage of residents aged 15 and above with university qualifications is notably higher at 52.2%, compared to the national average of 30.4% and the NSW average of 32.2%.
+This educational advantage indicates a strong potential for knowledge-based opportunities in the area.
+Bachelor degrees are the most common, held by 33.8% of residents, followed by postgraduate qualifications at 15.6% and graduate diplomas at 2.8%.
+Vocational pathways account for 20.3% of qualifications among those aged 15 and above, with advanced diplomas at 10.6% and certificates at 9.7%.

-Educational participation is high, with 32.6% of residents currently enrolled in formal education.
+Educational participation is notably high in Newington, with 32.6% of residents currently enrolled in formal education.
 This includes 12.3% in primary education, 8.7% in secondary education, and 6.2% pursuing tertiary education.
-Newington Public School serves the local community, enrolling 672 students as of an unspecified date.
-The school focuses exclusively on primary education, with secondary options available in nearby areas.
-It is notable that Newington demonstrates significant socio-educational advantages and academic achievement, with an ICSEA score of 1114.

 Frequently Asked Questions - Education